lgatto/2020-02-17-RProt-Berlin/README.md

 exploration of mass spectrometry (MS) based proteomics data using R and Bioconductor.
-The course will cover all levels of MS data, from raw data to identification and quantitation data, up to the statistical intrepretation of a typical shotgun MS experiment and will focus on hands-on tutorials.
-At the end of this course, the participants will be able to manipulate MS data in R and use existing packages for their exploratory and statistica proteomics data analysis.
+The course will cover all levels of MS data, from raw data to identification and quantitation data, up to the statistical interpretation of a typical shotgun MS experiment and will focus on hands-on tutorials.
+At the end of this course, the participants will be able to manipulate MS data in R and use existing packages for their exploratory and statistical proteomics data analysis.

 ## Targeted audience and assumed background